Will Google's Pixel 6 and 6 Pro work with 5G? The answer is complicated

-Google's new Pixel 6 and Pixel 6 Pro both seem poised to rival the iPhone 13 and Galaxy S21 as the best phones of 2021.
+Google's new Pixel 6 and Pixel 6 Pro, introduced at Google's October Pixel event Tuesday, both seem poised to rival the iPhone 13 and the Galaxy S21 as the best phones of 2021.
 They boast impressive cameras, fast processors and stylish designs.
-Where Google appears to differ from its Apple and Samsung rivals, at least on the first day of pre-orders, is in whether its new phones will simply work with the latest 5G networks.
+Where Google appears to differ from its Apple and Samsung rivals, at least on the first day of preorders, is in whether its new phones will work with the latest 5G networks.

 The short answer?
-It's very complicated, particularly if you're looking to buy a phone directly from a carrier or unlocked from Google itself or a third-party like Best Buy.
-Whereas you can buy a new iPhone 13, put your SIM card in and know that it will be able to use the latest networks from your carrier, the same cannot be said right now about the Pixel 6.
+It's very complicated, particularly if you're looking to buy a phone directly from a carrier or unlocked from Google itself, or from a third party like Best Buy.
+Whereas you can buy a new iPhone 13, put your SIM card in and know that it will be able to use the latest networks from your carrier, the same can't be said right now about the Pixel 6.

-At issue appears to be a mix of several unclear web pages from the search giant.
-Google's main Pixel 6 and 6 Pro tech specs pages list two different models each: one that supports all flavors of 5G -- millimeter-wave and "Sub-6" (which is a term that encompasses midband and low-band 5G) -- and another that only supports Sub-6 networks but not millimeter-wave.
+At issue appears to be interpreting a mix of several unclear web pages from the search giant.
+Google's main Pixel 6 and 6 Pro tech specs pages all list two different models: one that supports all flavors of 5G -- millimeter-wave and "Sub-6" (which is a term that encompasses midband and low-band 5G) -- and another that supports Sub-6 networks but not millimeter-wave.

 A support page, meanwhile, says that the Pixel 6 will support all flavors of 5G in the US while the 6 Pro will be limited to just the millimeter-wave flavor.